-“Fulfilling the Great Commission is a call to all Christians worldwide – to take the Gospel to places where Christ is unknown, as every person on earth needs to hear the Good News,” explains Sidney Moss, Regional Director of Southeast Asia for Harvesters Ministries.
+“Fulfilling the Great Commission is a call to all Christians worldwide – to take the Gospel to places where Christ is unknown, as every person on earth needs to hear the Good News,” explains Harvesters’ Regional Director of Southeast Asia.

 Southeast Asia consists of 11 countries with a population of 667 million people.
 There are 694 unreached people groups in Southeast Asia alone.
 These people do not have access to the Gospel.
 Thousands of villages are still waiting to hear about Jesus.
-“They will continue to wait, unless we do something,” said Sidney.
+“They will continue to wait, unless we do something,” said the Regional Director.

 Some countries in Southeast Asia have seen a growing number of believers, this growth is however still not enough.
 There are still millions of people in Southeast Asia who will die before they had the opportunity to hear the Gospel.

 Furthermore, persecution is a very real struggle for believers in Southeast Asia.
 The Regional Director explains how persecution affects believers’ lives, “Many of these brothers and sisters who remain faithful; they continue to face strong opposition from government and locals.
 They face harassment and different levels of persecution.
 But despite this, many indigenous Christian leaders who are moved by the Holy Spirit are longing to follow Jesus’ command to go and take the Gospel to remote unreached villages in their countries to make disciples and start new churches.”